webscraperio/web-scraper-documentation/docs/Web Scraper Cloud/Image export.md

-# Image Export
+# Image export

 Web Scraper Cloud supports automated image export to `Amazon S3, Google Cloud Storage, and Azure Blob Storage`.
 This feature is available exclusively for `Scale` plan users.
 Image downloading is performed during the execution of the scraping job.
 As pages are processed, associated images are downloaded in parallel with data extraction.

-## Image Export Configuration
+## Image export configuration

-The Image Export tab will be visible when the sitemap contains at least one `Image` selector.
+The image export tab will be visible when the sitemap contains at least one `Image` selector.

-![Fig. 1: Image Export Tab in Web Scraper Cloud][image-export-tab-web-scraper-cloud]
+![Fig. 1: Image export tab in Web Scraper Cloud][image-export-tab-web-scraper-cloud]

-## Exported Image Location
+## Exported image location

 Images are exported to the same path as the data export, within an `images` subfolder.
 For example, if data is exported to `bucket/web-scraper/my-sitemap` in S3, images will be exported to `bucket/web-scraper/my-sitemap/images`.

-## Image Columns
+## Image columns

 Each `Image` selector creates a separate column in the exported data.
 The column name follows the format `{image_selector_id}_stored_filename`.
 File names are generated using the SHA-256 hash of the image URL.

-![Fig. 2: Image Export Column Name][image-export-column-name]
+![Fig. 2: Image export column name][image-export-column-name]

-## Image Column Structure Based on Selector Configuration
+## Image column structure based on selector configuration

 Example image selector ID: `product_image`